The 3rd Annual IDIGH Program Symposium (free of charge) will be held on Friday October 20, 2017

 As in the previous years, the objective of our upcoming symposium is to provide a platform for all participants to interact and exchange research ideas in the area of infectious diseases, immunity and global health.
 We are looking forward to new collaborations not only within the RI-MUHC and McGill but also with like-minded researchers in academic and commercial institutions in Montreal and beyond.

 The focus of our symposium 2017 will be on “from molecules to patients to policies”.
-To this end, our guest speakers include representatives from leading experts in the fields of translational immunology and transplant (Dr. Megan Sykes), immunopathogenesis (Dr. Steven Holland), HIV/AIDS prevention, research and treatment (Dr. Chris Beyrer), and epidemiology, mathematical modeling, vaccine safety and policy (Dr. Gaston De Serres and Dr. Danuta Skowronski).
+To this end, our guest speakers include leading experts in the fields of translational immunology and transplant (Dr. Megan Sykes), immunopathogenesis (Dr. Steven Holland), HIV/AIDS prevention, research and treatment (Dr. Chris Beyrer), and epidemiology, mathematical modeling, vaccine safety and policy (Dr. Gaston De Serres and Dr. Danuta Skowronski).
 We will not only learn about their cutting edge research and exciting discoveries but also their experience in moving “from molecules to patients to policies”.

 We look forward to welcoming you for another productive symposium.